History of private equity and venture capital: S&L and the shutdown of the Junk Bond Market

-The second private equity boom and the origins of modern private equity
+The second boom

 Beginning roughly in 1992, three years after the RJR Nabisco buyout, and continuing through the end of the decade the private equity industry once again experienced a tremendous boom, both in venture capital (as will be discussed below) and leveraged buyouts with the emergence of brand name firms managing multibillion-dollar sized funds.
 After declining from 1990 through 1992, the private equity industry began to increase in size raising approximately $20.8 billion of investor commitments in 1992 and reaching a high-water mark in 2000 of $305.7 billion, outpacing the growth of almost every other asset class.

 Resurgence of leveraged buyouts

 Private equity in the 1980s was a controversial topic, commonly associated with corporate raids, hostile takeovers, asset stripping, layoffs, plant closings and outsized profits to investors.
 As private equity reemerged in the 1990s it began to earn a new degree of legitimacy and respectability.
 Although in the 1980s, many of the acquisitions made were unsolicited and unwelcome, private equity firms in the 1990s focused on making buyouts attractive propositions for management and shareholders.
-According to The Economist, “[B]ig companies that would once have turned up their noses at an approach from a private-equity firm are now pleased to do business with them.”
-Private equity investors became increasingly focused on the long term development of companies they acquired, using less leverage in the acquisition.
+According to The Economist, "[B]ig companies that would once have turned up their noses at an approach from a private-equity firm are now pleased to do business with them."
+Private equity investors became increasingly focused on the long-term development of companies they acquired, using less leverage in the acquisition.
 In the 1980s leverage would routinely represent 85% to 95% of the purchase price of a company as compared to average debt levels between 20% and 40% in leveraged buyouts in the 1990s and the first decade of the 21st century.
 KKR's 1986 acquisition of Safeway, for example, was completed with 97% leverage and 3% equity contributed by KKR, whereas KKR's acquisition of TXU in 2007 was completed with approximately 19% equity contributed ($8.5 billion of equity out of a total purchase price of $45 billion).
 Private equity firms are more likely to make investments in capital expenditures and provide incentives for management to build long-term value.